 Rules

-• Team are open to everyone.
-Please read about prize payment information below.
+• The competition is open to everyone.
+Please read the prize payment information below.

-• Each team can submit up to six distinct art works in each of the two categories.
+• Each team can submit up to six distinct art works in each of the categories.

 • Paint/color must be applied with one or more physical brushes by a robotic system.
 Work done by an ink-jet-like matrix printer will not qualify.

-• We are flexible of what type of robot is used (arm, swarm, drone, roomba, etc)
+• The type of robots used is flexible (arm, swarm, drone, roomba, etc)

-• You can use up to 8 different manually premixed colors of your choice during the entire painting process.
-These colors can be mixed together by the robotic system in an intermediate stage (e.g., on a palette).
+• Up to 8 different manually premixed colors of your choice can be used.
+These colors can be furthered mixed by the robots in an intermediate stage (e.g., on a pallete.)

-• While existing artwork (e.g., Mona Lisa) can be used as a basis of the final submission, a photo of the existing artwork must be uploaded and referenced.
+• If an existing artwork (e.g., Mona Lisa) is used as a basis of your work, a photo of that artwork must be uploaded and referenced in your submissions.

-• There is no time limit for creating the painting
+• There is no time limit for creating each painting.

-We reserve the right to make minor adjustments to these rules at anytime in order to preserve the goals of the contest.
+• We reserve the rights to make minor adjustments to these rules at anytime to preserve the goals of the contest.

 Categories

-This category is for artwork where no specific reference image or material are used.
+Artwork where no specific reference images or materials are used.

-This category is for artwork that is painted using a reference image such as a photo or an image of a famous painting.
+Artwork that is painted using a reference image such as a photo or an image of famous artworks.

 Deliverables

-Each team can submit up to six artwork in each of the four categories.
-As the judging of the contest is entirely online, we require teams to upload their artwork and supporting material.
+Each team can submit up to six artworks in each of the four categories.
+As the judging of the contest is entirely online, we require teams to upload their artworks and supporting materials.
 For each artwork, the team must upload:

-• link to a video or playlist of painting in progress
+• Link to a video or playlist of painting in progress, videos may be sped-up or time-lapse

-Note: Teams agree that their artwork can be used for non-commercial promotion of this contest (e.g., journalistic review).
+Note: By entering the competition, teams agree that their artworks can be used for non-commercial promotion of this contest (e.g., journalistic review).
 Copyright belongs to the team.

 Judging